-Generally, personal services should be purchased through a regular or blanket purchase order, or using a contract agreement, as applicable, to ensure compliance with the County's insurance requirements and Living Wage Ordinance.
-CAL-Card may be used to purchase personal services that are generally less than \$500 and that are non-routine and/or unexpected, where the use of a regular or blanket purchase order, or a contract agreement is either impractical or inefficient.
-Purchasing must approve all requests for services to determine if services may be purchased on CAL-card.
-However, before using CAL-Card to purchase personal services that will be provided or performed on County property, the department must verify that the vendor's current insurance documentation is on file.
-If it is not, the department must obtain the vendor's current insurance documentation.Purchasing will review all personal services purchased with CAL-Card to ensure that they do not conflict with Living Wage tracking requirements.
+Generally, personal services should be purchased through a regular or blanket purchase order, as applicable, to ensure compliance with the County's insurance requirements and Living Wage Ordinance.
+CAL-Card may be used to purchase personal services that are generally less than \$500 and that are non-routine and/or unexpected, where the use of a regular or blanket purchase order is either impractical or inefficient.
+However, before using CAL-Card to purchase personal services that will be provided or performed on County property, the department must verify that the vendor's current insurance documentation is on file in Purchasing.
+If it is not, the department must obtain the vendor's current insurance documentation and provide it to Purchasing.
+The department must also notify Purchasing via email about all personal services purchased with CAL-Card for Living Wage tracking purposes.